Send the link below via email or IMCopy

 [Feminists are] just women who don't want to be treated like shit.

 What would Jessica Valenti say in "You're a Hardcore Feminist.
 I swear"?
+Spend some time writing notes in your notebook.

 In your response, explain why or why not and how you think your identification as feminist or not will affect your engagement in class.
+Be sure to reference authors we have read and new information from the lecture.

 Feminism is a method of INQUIRY and ANALYSIS